 Frequency of LCs: (12/ No. of LC required to be opened) =12/3 =4 months…………………… (E)

-Therefore Import order will be placed under LC once in 4 months.
+Therefore Import orders will be placed under LC once in 4 months.

 Total lead time is (2+6) = 8 months………………………………… (F)

-Since the second order of RM under LC shall be placed by the customer before the retirement of first LC is for Rs.10lakh, therefore LC outstanding at any point of time shall be less than Rs.20 lakhs.
+Since the second order of RM under LC shall be placed by the customer before the retirement of the first LC is for Rs.10lakh, therefore LC outstanding at any point in time shall be less than Rs.20 lakhs.

 In the instant case Import LC requirement without EOQ: